-Walker sees good signs and shares early lead in Mississippi
+Munoz picks up where he left off, shares lead in Mississippi

 More recently, he had tendonitis in his right elbow so bad that it hurt even to remove a club from the bag.
 Walker got some good work in at home in Texas last week, his physical therapist working with him, and he took it easy during practice leading up to the opening round.

 “I’ve always had stuff with my left shoulder, but I just picked up some tendonitis at the U.S. Open,” Walker said.
 “I just had no strength.
-But I rested a lot last week, played a few 9-hole rounds with some buddies and came in this week and my physio, we’ve been banging away on it.
+But I rested a lot last week, played a few nine-hole rounds with some buddies and came in this week and my physio, we’ve been banging away on it.
 And it’s feeling better.”

 The putter felt better, too.
 After two short misses, Walker realized he needed to move the ball up slightly in his stance.
 Then, he started pouring in a collection of 15-footers, one from 25-feet and a par save from 10 feet.